HEALTH AND SAFETY POLICY

 South Wonston Primary School is committed to promoting high levels of health and wellbeing and recognises the importance of identifying & reducing workplace stressors.

-Stress management through risk assessment and appropriate consultation with staff will be periodically reviewed and acted upon in accordance with the Children’s Services’ and Health & Safety Executive’s Management Standards, guidance and requirements.
+Stress management through risk assessment and appropriate consultation with staff will be periodically reviewed and acted upon in accordance with the Health & Safety Executive’s Stress Management Standards - staff questionnaire.

 Arrangements regarding on-site traffic safety are based on the findings from the traffic on site checklist and are set out in the Traffic Management Plan.